-Most people go to the dentist and allow the dentist to decide what will be done.
+Most people think they are going to an "honest dentist" and unknowingly allow the bad dentist to decide what will be done.
 In addition to getting dental work that SHOULD be done ( benefits dental health)😀 , they end up getting dental work that CAN be done ( treatment that harms dental health).

-Unnecessary dental procedures are by far the biggest dental scams, the problem is widespread.
+Unnecessary dental procedures are by far the biggest dental scams, and the problem is widespread.

 In Jan.
 2020, Dr. Adam Szymczak and Dr. Joanne Baldos conducted an in-depth analysis of 351 dental clinics across Canada involving over half a million patients.
 The results are shocking!